 Almost as quickly as all of us dropped off the bed of the trucks we came "under fire."
 I dove for the tall weeds in a deep culvert on the other side of the road and became as flat and hidden as I could.
 Darkness slowly crept upon us and I could hear the "enemy" walking around looking for those they could capture.
-After laying motionless for what must have been 45 minutes, I slowly rose from my position when I could no longer hear activity.
+After laying motionless for what seemed like 45 minutes but was really probably closer to 15, I slowly rose from my position when I could no longer hear activity.

-My family, or most of them, came down for my graduation from Basic Training the last week in May, 1972 [see Dad's letter, #30, and Mom's letter, #32, concerning their visit].
+My family, or most of them, came down for my graduation from Basic Training the last week in May, 1972.
 Mom, Dad, the twins, Mike and Greg, Mark and Marylou drove down for the ceremonies, and returned home visiting Mammoth Cave on the way.

 On graduating from Basic Training I received my only 2 medals of my 2 year Army career, the National Defense Service Medal, and the Sharpshooter Medal for Rifle, M-16, for a score received of 69, on 16, June, 1972.